Sector Signals

 Read

 Following the full enforcement of the EU CBAM, India's unalloyed aluminum exports to the EU fell 41.7% in a single year.
-Drawing on the first quantitative data showing carbon costs materializing as real trade costs, we examine the structural risks now facing Japanese manufacturers.
+Drawing on the first quantitative data showing carbon costs materializing as real trade costs, we examine the structural risks now facing manufacturers.

 Read